Wednesday, December 14, 2011

 Mike Valenti believes he was asking the tough questions because that's what the fans want to know.
 Well Mike, it was plain to everyone but you that you asked either the wrong question, as Suh tried to tell you, or posed it the wrong way.
 It's not always what you say but how you say it.

-It took a more level headed Terry Foster to calm Valenti down and ask him to "let people critique what just happened."
-On that note the call-in number was given and the station went to break.
+It took a more levelheaded Terry Foster to calm Valenti down and ask him to "let people critique what just happened."
+On that note the call-in number was given, and the station went to break.

 And that my friends is a perfect example of the new age broadcasting style.
 No tact, no integrity and very little respect for guests on their shows.
-Anyone and any subject is fair game to blast away at until the interviewee either says something that shocks and bumps ratings or takes the high road and does as Ndamukong Suh does and gentlemanly walks away.
+Anyone and any subject are fair game to blast away at until the interviewee either says something that shocks and bumps ratings or takes the high road and does as Ndamukong Suh does and gentlemanly walks away.

 Suh is not as off his rocker as the media is making him out to be.
 He might have difficulty saying what he truly feels and saying what folks wanna hear, but after interviews like this one I understand why.
 When does "No Mean No" in broadcasting?
 I hate to say it but here it is bluntly and uncensored; Suh just escaped a radio rape with his balls unmolested.
 Suh gets my vote for Real Man of the week.